aws-samples/private-link-cross-account-access-for-msk/README.md

 - Customer Account B: Account in which Apache Kafka client will be setup.

-The Java code identifies the ENIs and associated IP addresses corresponding to each of the Amazon MSK broker nodes in Account A, creates target groups with those IP addresses, creates NLBs for each of the target groups and listeners for each NLB and associates them with the NLBs.
+The Java code identifies the ENIs and associated IP addresses corresponding to each of the Amazon MSK broker nodes in Account A, creates target groups with those IP addresses, creates NLBs in the same subnets for each of the target groups and listeners for each NLB and associates them with the NLBs.
 It then creates a VPC endpoint service for each of the NLBs.
 The code accepts a number of parameters, but the following are the important ones:
 1.	mskClusterArn – This is the Amazon Resource Name (ARN) of the Amazon MSK cluster in Account A